Incident Response Playbook : guide 72 heures pour réponse à breach

 systemctl stop apache2

-# Database read-only mode
+# Base en read-only

 mysql> SET GLOBAL read_only = ON;

-# Kill malicious process
+# Kill du process malveillant

 kill -9 $(ps aux | grep malware.exe | awk '{print $2}')